kestra-io/docs/content/docs/15.how-to-guides/github-actions.md

 ## Validate Your Flows

-Using the Validate Action, we can setup our workflow to check all flows inside of the `directory` specified when a commit is pushed to `main` and a Pull Request is opened for the `main` branch.
+Using the Validate Action, we can set up our workflow to check all flows inside of the `directory` specified when a commit is pushed to `main` and a Pull Request is opened for the `main` branch.
 For the full list of inputs, check out the reference [here](../version-control-cicd/cicd/01.github-action.md#validate-inputs).

 In the example below:
 1. Triggers when a commit is pushed to `main` or when a PR is opened for the `main` branch.